aimaat/RemoteUpdate/README.md

 * Set your credentials.
 If you are in a domain and your user has admin rights you don't need this.
 * Save your settings for the next update (2 xml files will be created in the same directory, one for the servers and one for the general settings)
 * Choose between the options:
-* * Update: Updates the servers.
-Reboots if a reboot is available and reboot checkbox selected.
+* * Update - Runs the update process.
+Does not reboot the servers unless Reboot (-AutoReboot) selected (And the updates require reboot as determined by -AutoReboot)
-* * Pending: Updates the servers.
-Sets reboot pending status.
-Does not reboot the servers(?)
+* * Pending - Runs the update process.
+Does not reboot the servers.
-* * Reboot: Reboots the servers.
+* * Reboot - Instantly reboots the server.
-* * Script: No idea.
+* * Script - Opens a window to let you manually run a script.

 If you have a high amount of servers and want to start all at the same time, enable them with the last checkbox and press "Start All"<br>
 For each server you selected or clicked start a powershell window will open and ask you which updates should be installed or show you the progress of the installation directly (if you checked AcceptAll)